Albert-GGG/SECURITY-SYSTEM-W10/README.md

 ### Use:

-Run "SECAPP.py" to run the main program an open the interfaces.
+Run "SECAPP.py" to run the main program and open the interfaces.

 ### Description: